pokt-network/poktroll/docusaurus/docs/develop/developer_guide/quickstart.md

 Running `make supplier_list` should now show that all three suppliers are staked.

 You can reuse the running `PATH Gateway` to send requests.
-However, since not all the `Supplier`s have a `RelayMiner` running, you'll see that initially some of requests will fail.
-Meanwhile `PATH Gateway` will build a set of responsive `RelayMiner`s excluding the failing ones.
+Its Quality-of-Service module will try to handle non-performant suppliers, but you should expect some requests to periodically fail.

 Give it a shot by running the following multiple times: